DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    }
    ```

-7. Update the items view do display and process the command to display the report.
+7. Update the List view: add a command that displays the report.

    _Views/ItemsPage.xaml_